Search this website

 If you have benefited from reading this study, then please tell your friends about this website.

-Please send this link to all your friends who do not believe that the Sabbath day is part of the New Covenant.
+Please copy and paste this link into Facebook and Twitter to all your friends who do not believe that the Sabbath day is part of the New Covenant.